necro50n3/cobblemon-raiddens/README.md

   - RAID_TYPE: The elemental type of the raid.
   - RAID_TIER: The tier of the raid.
 - Raid crystals can be changed or created using /crd dens.
-- There is an option to require a key to enter a raid using the "cobblemonraiddens:raid_den_key" item tag.
+- There is an option to require a key to enter a raid using the "cobblemonraiddens:raid_den_key" item tag or data component.

 ### Raid Bosses
 - Raid bosses have the following properties: